 The real challenge is to implement Design Thinking at scale for the entire organization.
 The Danish Design Institute has identified a Ladder of development of Design Capabilities in organisation.

 As we move away from Product Design, and apply the principles of Design Thinking as a process, we can enable organizations to really be strategic in their Design, and make this part of their strategy.
-By ensuring the entire HR organisation focuses constantly on Design Thinking, will ensure that other organizational departments will follow, thus enabling the transformative behavior we are all looking for: human-centric mindset.
+By ensuring the entire HR organisation focuses constantly on Design Thinking, will ensure that other organizational departments will follow, thus enabling the transformative behaviour we are all looking for: human-centric mindset.

 Step 5: Measure and Evolve